jasonaaronwilson/omni-c/README.md

 ## Status

+* (2024-12-10) Tested on an Orange Pi Zero 2 (1GB, Debian Bookworm
+  based OS provided by Orange Pi, Quad Core ARM Cortex-A53 64-bit 1.5GHz processor) a less than $40 computer.
+Building is much slower than my usual baseline machine (N100 based mini-pc with 16GB) though the vast bulk of that time is spent in steps involving gcc invocation.
+This uncovered at least one remaining bootstrapping problem related to c-armyknife-lib (the solution is to still do make install in c-armyknife-lib).
 * (2024-11-24) We can now parse both omni-c + c-armyknife-lib at the full statement/expression level!
 This promises to make bootstrapping much easier as a single extra file can serve as the (stable)